infobloxopen/docker-infoblox/BUILD.md

 "engine-api" is used by the infoblox-ipam driver to obtain the docker engine id, which is used to populate the "Tenant ID" EA.

-"infoblox-go-client" is used by the infoblox-ipam driver to interact with Infoblox.
+"infoblox-go-client" is used by the ipam-driver to interact with Infoblox.

 By default, the "master" branch of "libnetwork" and "docker" will be used.
 To build a